An uncertainty-aware Bayesian framework for machine learning classification models: A case study in land cover classification: Conclusion

 \section{Conclusion}

 We present an uncertainty-aware Bayesian ML classification framework for handling input measurement uncertainty.
 We focus on parametric generative ML classifiers, and specifically Bayesian quadratic discriminant analysis.
 We take as our case study the production of uncertainty-aware land cover maps, for which input measurement uncertainty plays an important role.
 We compare the performance of Bayesian QDA against other well known classification models used in LC classification, that do not explicitly take account of such input uncertainty.
-We address performance in terms of classification outputs, class probabilities, and computational cost.
-We find that such Bayesian models are more interpretable and computationally efficient, whilst maintaining predictive performance of class probability outputs across validation datasets of different years and sizes.
+We address performance on LC maps and synthetic datasets in terms of classification outputs, class probabilities, and computational cost.
+We find that such Bayesian models are more interpretable and computationally efficient, whilst maintaining predictive performance of class probability outputs across test datasets of different years and sizes, as well as for Gaussian and uniform measurement noise with varying strengths.
 This is despite the fact that Bayesian QDA is highly constrained by the choice of input measurement model and class conditional distributions (both multivariate Gaussian), compared with more complex models such as RFs and NNs.
+The results show the utility of a Bayesian approach for incorporating measurement input uncertainty in machine learning classification models.

-The results show the utility of a Bayesian approach for measurement input uncertainty in machine learning classification models.
-However, they were limited in the sense of being restricted to particular LC datasets, with automatic labelling provided by a different ML classifier.
-In future work, it would be useful to consider how such a model performs against non-Gaussian input measurement and class conditional data distributions of different variances, to measure the robustness of such models.
-We must also point out that class labelling uncertainty was not considered in this work, but is an important consideration in many applications, such as might occur in LC mapping when you have a pixel containing multiple classes.
-Having an explicit Bayesian framework gives flexibility to include such uncertainties within the model.
+One limitation of this work is that class labelling uncertainty was not considered, but is an important consideration in many applications, such as might occur in LC mapping when a pixel contains multiple classes.
+Having an explicit Bayesian framework allows the extension of the BQDA model to include such uncertainties, which we leave for future work.
+We have also restricted our attention to measurement noise that is the result of propagating through a chain of measurement models, or feature extractor, where the input measurement uncertainty distribution is unknown, and needs to be learned.
+We leave the case of known input measurement distributions for future work.